fritzhuie/unity-ads-services-quickstart/README.md

 ### Enable Ads in Unity

+First, set the build targets and enable Unity Ads in the Services Panel.

-First, open your game project, or create a new Unity project Select **Edit > Build Settings** and set the platform to iOS or Android Enable Ads in the Unity Services Panel
+1. pen your game project, or create a new Unity project
+2. Select **Edit > Build Settings**, and set the platform to iOS or Android
+3. Enable Ads in the Unity Services Panel

 ![Build Settings](images/build-settings.png)

-Once that's done, select **Window > Unity Services** Select an Organization from the drop down menu
+Once that's done, select **Window > Unity Services** Select an Organization from the drop down menu:
 Click **Create**

 ![Services Window](images/servicesorg.png)

-Click **Ads**, and enable the SDK in your project.
+Click **Ads**, and enable the SDK in your project:

 ![Services Window > Ads](images/services.png)